jvbenavi/k6wlr.com/README.md

   pip install -r requirements.txt
 ```

-- note: conda not so full on mac-arm
+- note: conda not as fully supported on mac-arm

 ## make